10 Surprisingly useful things ChatGPT can do for students

 Tidy up messy notes

 Got scribbles from lectures or half-baked group project notes?
-Drop them in and ask ChatGPT to turn them into something readable — a summary, a to-do list, or even a draft essay plan.
+Paste them into ChatGPT and ask it to turn the chaos into something readable — a summary, a clear to-do list, flashcards, or even a draft essay plan.

 Looking for student accommodation in the UK?

-Should you join that society, start a TikTok channel, or sign up for a placement year?
-Tell ChatGPT what’s on your mind, and it’ll ask smart follow-up questions to help you think it through (without judging your dodgy ideas).
+Should you join that society, start a side project, or apply for a placement year?
+Tell ChatGPT what you’re thinking, what matters to you, and what you’re worried about.
+It can ask useful follow-up questions to help you think it through (without judging your questionable ideas).

-Paste in your deadlines, shifts, and social plans.
+Paste in deadlines, shifts, travel time, and social plans.
 Then ask: “Can you turn this into a realistic schedule with breaks?”
-Suddenly your week looks less like chaos and more like a plan.
+Suddenly your week looks less like chaos and more like a plan you can actually follow.

 Practise awkward conversations